bd-j/forcepho/doc/usage.md

 Optionally each image may also have an associated background image and pixel mask image.

 * The background image should be the same units as the science image, and will be subtracted from it during preprocessing.
+If not supplied then it is assumed that the images are already background subtracted.
-* The mask image can be an array of bitflags or a simple array of 0 (False, do not use this pixel) and 1 (True, use this pixel)
+* The mask image can be an array of bitflags or a simple array of 0 (False, do not use this pixel) and 1 (True, use this pixel.)
+If not supplied then the only pixels masked will be those with NaN or inf values for either the pixel data or the uncertainties.

 Units

-* Fluxes will be reported in image units (which should be 'per-pixel', not surface brightness)  Therefore, when fitting several images in a single FILTER it is highly desirable that all images be on the same flux scale.
+* Fluxes will be *reported* in image units (which should be 'per-pixel', not surface brightness)  Therefore, when fitting several images in a single FILTER it is highly desirable that all images be on the same flux scale.
 If the `"ABMAG"` header keyword is present, pixel stores will automatically try to convert images to units of nJy/pixel.
 * the WCS should map pixel indices to RA,DEC pairs, in decimal degrees